About the Artist

 From the Artist

 It is a very important recognition that my work is honored and respected by other filmmakers and artists.
-The GAP (2009) is making it possible for me to spend the time to lengthen the film and provide funds to submit it to film festivals.
+The 2009 GAP Award is making it possible for me to spend the time to lengthen the film and provide funds to submit it to film festivals.
 It is a much-needed source of revenue.